featurist/coypu/README.md

 Waits are as for the other Has/HasNo methods.

-Interact with the current dialog like so (*Not working reliably yet*):
+Interact with the current dialog like so:

 	browser.AcceptDialog();
 	browser.CancelDialog();